-Undergraduate Grants of up to $2,500 will be awarded to research and create an audio podcast documentary based on oral history archives or interviews conducted by the student.
-Awards will be made in the spring quarter for research to be conducted in the summer of 2018.
+Undergraduate Grants of up to $2,500 will be awarded to research and create an audio documentary podcast episode based on oral history archives, research, or interviews conducted by the student.
+Awards will be made in the spring quarter for research to be conducted over the summer.

-All pieces will be featured on the Storytelling Project’s popular, award-winning radio show and podcast.
-Some stories reach national broadcast outlets.
+All pieces will be featured on the Storytelling Project’s website, and have the opportunity to be considered for inclusion in State of the Human, the Storytelling Project’s premier, award-winning radio show and podcast.
+State of the Human episodes are aired on KZSU, Stanford’s public radio station, and some stories reach national broadcast outlets.

 Kinds of Research

 This grant program supports two kinds of research: